jpolton/NEMO_docs/docs/AMM7_3D_Harmonic_analysis.rst

 0. Plan
 =======

-* Copy from Maria
+* Copy directory from Maria.
+Run
-* Compile and run using her methods
+* Compile and run using Maria's methods
-* Update code base with latest v3.6_STABLE
+* Reference Maria's codebase to a fixed revision of v3.6_STABLE
 * Compile and run
 * Remove initial straight copied version
 * Update to AMM60 configuration.